arhamlodha318/EDA-Insurance/README.md

-### Aim : You have been tasked to assist Client X to improve their motor portfolio performance.
+### Aim : Assist Client X to improve their motor portfolio performance.

 ### About Client X : Client X is a mid-sized insurer in Asian market where motor is the main line of business.